Please Read How You Can Help Keep the Encyclopedia Free

 A new zest which adds itself like a gift to life, and takes the form either of lyrical enchantment or of appeal to earnestness and heroism….
 An assurance of safety and a temper of peace, and, in relation to others, a preponderance of loving affections.
 (James 1902, 475)

 In any case, given that theism is intellectually open and that it's part of a genuine option, and given that there are vital goods attached to theistic belief, James says, the hope that it is true is a sufficient reason to believe.
-In addition this objection is easily evaded if we revise the notion of a genuine option by removing the requirement that an option is genuine only if momentous.
+In addition this objection is easily evaded if we revise the notion of a genuine option by removing the requirement that an option is genuine only if momentous, although James himself may have been loath to drop that requirement.

 An objection commonly leveled against James's argument is that “it constitutes an unrestricted license for wishful thinking… if our aim is to believe what is true, and not necessarily what we like, James's universal permissiveness will not help us” (Hick 1990, 60).
 That is, hoping that a proposition is true is no reason to think that it is.
-This objection is unfair.
+A Jamesian might contend that this objection is unfair.
 As we have noted, James does not hold that the falsity of Clifford's Rule implies that anything goes.
 Restricting the relevant permissibility class to propositions that are intellectually open and part of a genuine option provides ample protection against wishful thinking.

 A more significant objection contends that James's argument fails “to show that one can have a sufficient moral reason for self-inducing an epistemically unsupported belief” (Gale 1990, 283).
 This objection contends that there is a weighty moral duty to proportion one's beliefs to the evidence, and that this duty flows from moral personhood—to be a morally responsible person requires that one have good reasons for each of one's beliefs.
 But to believe an epistemically unsupported proposition is to violate this duty and is thus, in effect, a denial of one's own personhood.
 Or think of it another way, as intellectual beings, we have the dual goal of maximizing our stock of (significant) true beliefs and minimizing our stock of false ones.
 Clifford's Rule derives its moral validity, one might contend, from that intellectual goal.
 And from Clifford's Rule flows our duty to believe only those propositions that enjoy adequate evidential support.
 James's argument would, if operative, thwart our intellectual goal by permitting us to violate Clifford's Rule.
 Can a morally and intellectually responsible person ever have a moral duty to believe a proposition that lacks adequate evidence, a duty that outweighs the alleged Cliffordian duty of believing only those propositions that enjoy adequate support?
 To answer this, let's employ what we might call the “ET” thought experiment.
 Suppose Clifford is abducted by very powerful and very smart extraterrestrials, which offer him a single chance of salvation for humankind—that he acquire and maintain belief in a proposition that lacks adequate evidential support, otherwise the destruction of humankind will result.
 Clifford adroitly points out that no one can just will belief.
 The ETs, devilish in their anticipation as well as their technology, provide Clifford with a supply of doxastic-producing pills, which when ingested produce the requisite belief for 24 hours.
 It's obvious that Clifford would do no wrong by swallowing the pills and bringing about a belief lacking adequate evidential support.
 Moreover, since one is never irrational in doing one's moral duty, not only would Clifford not be immoral, he would not even be irrational in bringing about and maintaining belief in a proposition lacking adequate evidential support.
 As we mentioned earlier, given the distinction between (A) having reason to think a certain proposition is true, and (B) having reason to induce a belief in that proposition, it may be that a particular proposition lacks sufficient evidential support, but that forming a belief in that proposition is the rational action to perform.